Ann Robinson

-Ann Robinson (born May 25, 1929) is a former American actress and stunt horse rider, perhaps best known for her work in the science-fiction classic The War of the Worlds (1953) and in the 1954 film Dragnet, in which she starred as a Los Angeles police officer opposite Jack Webb and Ben Alexander.
+Ann Robinson (born May 25, 1929) is an American former actress and stunt horse rider.
+She had a leading role in the science-fiction classic The War of the Worlds, and starred in the 1954 film Dragnet as a Los Angeles police officer.

 Early life

-Robinson attended Hollywood High School.
+Robinson was born on May 25, 1929, and attended Hollywood High School.
 Her father was employed by the Bank of Hollywood, at the corner of Hollywood and Vine.
 He taught her how to ride horses, beginning when she was only three.
 Robinson became an accomplished rider, which led to her first professional work in Hollywood as a stunt rider in film Frenchie with Shelley Winters.

 Acting career

-After doubling for Winters in Frenchie (1950), Robinson starred and rode in several Westerns during her career such as The Cimarron Kid (1951) with Audie Murphy, Gun Brothers (1956), and Gun Duel in Durango (1957).
+After doubling for Winters in Frenchie, Robinson starred and rode in several Westerns during her career, including The Cimarron Kid (1951) with Audie Murphy, Gun Brothers (1956), and Gun Duel in Durango (1957).